-The Company is a wholly owned subsidiary of LBGIH.
+The Company is a subsidiary of Lloyds Bank General Insurance Limited and part of the Insurance, Pensions and Investments (IP&I) Division of Lloyds Banking Group.
 The Company's ultimate parent company and ultimate controlling party is Lloyds Banking Group plc.